collision theory

 Surface Area and rates of reaction

-Surface area has a big effect on the rate of a chemical reaction.
-Consider the reaction of a metal such as magnesium with an acid.
+Surface area has a big effect on the rate of a chemical reaction as an example consider the reaction of a metal such as magnesium with an acid.
 A strip of magnesium will fizz quickly in an acid but if magnesium powder is placed in the same test tube of acid a very violent reaction will take place.
 The powder will react many many times faster than a strip of magnesium ribbon.
 This is due to the way the atoms are arranged in the solid strip of magnesium or indeed any solid and how the atoms are arranged in a powder.
-This is outlined below:
+This is outlined in the image below:

 NOTE: breaking a solid into smaller and smaller pieces increases the surface area available to react.